ooni/ooni.org/content/install/lepidopter.md

 * Adobe's Photoshop CS3

-**Note**: Before installing any application you should first try to access ooniprobe's [web interface URL](http://lepidopter.local) from your web browser.
+**Note**: Before installing any application you should first try to access OONI Probe's [web interface URL](http://lepidopter.local) from your web browser.

 ## Troubleshooting service discovery